apache/iceberg/format/spec.md

 #### Row lineage assignment

 Row lineage fields are written when row lineage is enabled.
-When not enabled, row lineage fields (`_row_id` and `_last_update`) must not be written to data files.
+When not enabled, row lineage fields (`_row_id` and `_last_updated_seq`) must not be written to data files.
 The rest of this section applies when row lineage is enabled.

-When a row is added or modified, the `_last_update` field is set to `null` so that it is inherited when reading.
+When a row is added or modified, the `_last_updated_seq` field is set to `null` so that it is inherited when reading.
 Similarly, the `_row_id` field for an added row is set to `null` and assigned when reading.

-A data file with only new rows for the table may omit the `_last_update` and `_row_id`.
+A data file with only new rows for the table may omit the `_last_updated_seq` and `_row_id`.
 Files read without must be treated as if both fields are null for all rows.

-On read, if `_last_update` is `null` it is assigned the `sequence_number` of the data file's manifest entry.
+On read, if `_last_updated_seq` is `null` it is assigned the `sequence_number` of the data file's manifest entry.
 The data sequence number of a data file is documented in [Sequence Number Inheritance](#sequence-number-inheritance).

-When `null`, a row's `_row_id` field is assigned to the `start_row_id` from its containing data file plus the row position in that data file (`_pos`).
-A data file's `start_row_id` field is assigned using inheritance and is documented in [First Row ID Inheritance](#first-row-id-inheritance).
-A manifest's `start_row_id` is assigned when writing the manifest list for a snapshot and is documented in [First Row ID Assignment](#first-row-id-assignment).
-A snapshot's `start-row-id` is to the table's `next-row-id` and is documented in [Snapshot Row IDs](#snapshot-row-ids).
+When `null`, a row's `_row_id` field is assigned to the `first_row_id` from its containing data file plus the row position in that data file (`_pos`).
+A data file's `first_row_id` field is assigned using inheritance and is documented in [First Row ID Inheritance](#first-row-id-inheritance).
+A manifest's `first_row_id` is assigned when writing the manifest list for a snapshot and is documented in [First Row ID Assignment](#first-row-id-assignment).
+A snapshot's `first-row-id` is to the table's `next-row-id` and is documented in [Snapshot Row IDs](#snapshot-row-ids).

-Values for `_row_id` and `_last_update` are either read from the data file or assigned at read time.
+Values for `_row_id` and `_last_updated_seq` are either read from the data file or assigned at read time.
 As a result on read, rows in a table always have non-null values for these fields when lineage is enabled.

-When an existing row is moved to a different data file for any reason, writers are required to write `_row_id` and `_last_update` according to the following rules:
+When an existing row is moved to a different data file for any reason, writers are required to write `_row_id` and `_last_updated_seq` according to the following rules:

 1. The row's existing non-null `_row_id` must be copied into the new data file
-2. If the write has modified the row, the `_last_update` field must be set to `null` (so that the modification's sequence number replaces the current value)
+2. If the write has modified the row, the `_last_updated_seq` field must be set to `null` (so that the modification's sequence number replaces the current value)
-3. If the write has not modified the row, the existing non-null `_last_update` value must be copied to the new data file
+3. If the write has not modified the row, the existing non-null `_last_updated_seq` value must be copied to the new data file

 #### Row lineage example

-This example demonstrates how `_row_id` and `_last_update` are assigned for a snapshot when row lineage is enabled.
+This example demonstrates how `_row_id` and `_last_updated_seq` are assigned for a snapshot when row lineage is enabled.
 This starts with a table with row lineage enabled and a `next-row-id` of 1000.

 Writing a new append snapshot would create snapshot metadata with `first-row-id` assigned to the table's `next-row-id`: